 BTGuard is another of the world’s most respected VPN services.
 Best of all, they have a service specifically geared towards torrenters, which is the Bittorrent Proxy.
 For a nominal fee, you are able to access both Vuze and UTorrent, two of the world’s best torrent websites.
 They are as good as Private Internet Access in as such that they do not keep any records, information or data on file.
 In fact, if they would be court ordered to provide information, they wouldn’t be able to hand any over even if they wanted to do.
 The only downside to BTGuard is that they currently only offer limited payment options, although they are trying to improve this.

-It is common practice for anyone downloading torrents on a regular basis to take advantage of a VPN service to gain additional privacy protection.
-The problem is not all VPN services are torrent friendly.
+It is common practice for anyone downloading torrents regularly to take advantage of a VPN service to gain additional privacy protection.
+The problem is that not all VPN services are torrent friendly.
 Very few VPN providers will blatantly tell users they are not torrent friendly because they don’t want to lose business.
-Instead, they will simply cancel a user’s account once they begin downloading torrents.
+Instead, they will cancel a user’s account once they begin downloading torrents.
 Fortunately, there are a few easy ways to identify VPN services that are truly torrent friendly.

 Not logging user activity is critical, but there are a variety of additional tools they can provide to maximize user anonymity and become as torrent friendly as possible.
 Along with an encrypted VPN connection, they will also include a VPN firewall and proxy service as well.
 This gives users additional ways to mask their online identity.